dtcooper/raspotify/README.md

 ## Configuration

-Raspotify works out of the box and should be discoverable on Spotify Connect on your local network, however you can configure it by editing `/etc/default/raspotify` which passes arguments to [librespot](https://github.com/plietar/librespot).
+Raspotify works out of the box and should be discoverable by Spotify Connect on your local network, however you can configure it by editing `/etc/default/raspotify` which passes arguments to [librespot](https://github.com/plietar/librespot).